worldmaking/alicenode_inhabitat/devnotes.md

 was unable to maintain 90fps for Rift on main thread

-TODO: find out what are the bottlenecks
+TODO: find out what are the bottlenecksg

 Q: if this is primarily limited by the main-thread sim: